JXing-Lab/nanopore-sv-evaluation/README.md

 This is the code repository for the paper "Evaluating nanopore sequencing data processing pipelines for structure variation identification".

-- comparison.md: code for make call set and true set comparisons
+- simulation.sh: code for genreating simulation datasets

 - workflow.md: code for running the aligners and SV callers

-- coverage.md: code for subsetting the reads and coverages analysis
+- comparison.sh: code for make call set and true set comparisons

-- simulation.md: code for genreating simulation datasets
+- coverage.sh: code for subsetting the reads and coverages analysis